Event-Triggered Distributed Estimation With Decaying Communication Rate: Conclusion

 \section{Conclusion}

 In this paper, a distributed parameter estimation problem over a sensor network with event-triggered communications was studied.
 First, a fully distributed estimation algorithm was proposed based on an event-triggered communication scheme which determines when a sensor should share the parameter estimates with neighboring sensors.
 Then, under mild conditions, some main estimation properties of the algorithm including mean-square and almost-sure convergence were analyzed, respectively.
 The convergence rates were also estimated.
 Under some extra conditions, it was proved that the communication rate of the whole network using the proposed algorithm decays to zero almost surely as time goes to infinity, which indicates that a tremendous amount of redundant communications are avoided.
-Future work can be done by considering more general models of systems and networks, such as nonlinear observation models, time-varying or stochastic network topologies.
+It was also shown that adjusting the decay speed of the triggering threshold can lead to a tradeoff between the convergence rate of the estimation error and the decay speed of the communication rate.
+Future work can be done by considering more general models of systems and networks, such as nonlinear measurement models, {time-varying, unbalanced, or stochastic graphs}.